Spanish man trekking to World Cup reported missing in Iran - WHIZ News

-MADRID (AP) — A Spanish man who was documenting his ambitious journey by foot from Madrid to Doha for the 2022 FIFA World Cup has not been heard from since crossing into Iran three weeks ago, his family said Monday, stirring fears about his fate in a country convulsed by mass unrest.
+MADRID (AP) — A Spanish man trekking from Madrid to Doha for the 2022 FIFA World Cup has not been heard from since the day after he crossed into Iran three weeks ago, his family said Monday, stirring fears about his fate in a country convulsed by mass unrest.

 “We are deeply worried, we can’t stop crying, my husband and I,” his mother, Celia Cogedor, told The Associated Press.

+Sánchez had already warned his family before crossing into Iran that communication wouldn’t be as easy as it had been in previous months.

+“After a few days we didn’t worry about him not posting, it matched what he had said.
+But after 8 or 9 days, my daughter and his closest friends … we already began to think that we had to report his disappearance,” his mother said.

-Sánchez’s parents have reported him as missing to Spain’s national police and the Foreign Ministry.
+His parents reported him missing on Oct.
+17, and they said Spain’s police and diplomats were helping the family.

-Calls to the Iranian Foreign Ministry seeking comment were not immediately returned on Monday.
+His parents are proud of his adventurous spirit and say his only goals are to help others and promote the Real Madrid soccer team.

+“He has not been making propaganda, neither for nor against any situation.
+The only thing that moves him is supporting Real Madrid, and walking to get on time to the World Cup in Qatar,” they said.

-Sánchez’s reported disappearance in Iran — his last stop before reaching Qatar for the World Cup — comes as protesters rise up across the Islamic Republic in the largest antigovernment movement in over a decade.
+Sánchez’s reported disappearance in Iran comes as protesters are rising up across the Islamic Republic in the largest anti-government movement in over a decade.
 The demonstrations erupted on Sept.
 16 over the death of Mahsa Amini, a 22-year-old woman taken into custody by Iran’s morality police for allegedly not adhering to the country’s strict Islamic dress code.

 The day before he disappeared, Sánchez had breakfast with a guide in Sulaymaniyah.
-The guide, who spoke on condition of anonymity for fear of reprisals, said he tried to warn Sánchez about the dangerous political situation in Iran as they parted ways.
+The guide, who spoke on condition of anonymity for fear of reprisals, said he tried to warn Sánchez about the dangerous political situation in Iran.

 Protests in Iran’s Kurdish region after Amini’s death kindled the nationwide unrest still roiling Iran.
 In response, Iranian forces have unleashed drone and artillery attacks targeting Kurdish separatists in northern Iraq.